emberjs/rfcs/text/000-sfc-and-template-import-primitives.md

 application is responsible for compiling addon templates as well as its own templates, guaranteeing that the generated wire formats are compatible.

-Because the wire format is not stable across Ember versions, we need an alternate syntax for embedding templates within JavaScript code that is stable across different Ember releases.
+Because the wire format is not stable, we need an alternate syntax for embedding templates within JavaScript code that is stable across different Ember versions.

 ### Embeddable Templates